wbochar/petmate9/README.md

 - [x] borders are now the same as c64 ratios and scale with the zoom.
 They can be toggled in each PETSCII frame in the stack independently
 - [x] CTRL <- -> arrows moves selected frame in the stack left/right

+## Fixed (bugs from v 0.8.x)

+- [x] SEQ importer now supports long format SEQ files (GT 25 lines)
+- [x] .c Exporter does not show the meta data for each frame, only the first one
+- [x] Export/Import .c File and reload (multiple frames, odd sizes), currently this cannot read its own exported .c files..

 ### [ ] Someday